oeway/rna-loc/docs/membraneEnrichment/memb-rna-detect.md

 # RNA detection in smFISH images

-Two options exist, you can either directly analyze the smFISH channels in FQ to detect individual RNAs, or you can use a Matlab script that detect individual RNA molecule but also decomposes RNA aggregates into individual RNAs with a Gaussian Mixture Model (GMM).
+Two options exist, you can either directly analyze the smFISH channels in FQ to detect individual RNAs, ~~or you can use a Matlab script that detect individual RNA molecule but also decomposes RNA aggregates into individual RNAs with a Gaussian Mixture Model (GMM)~~.

-**TODOO** - adjust GMM scripts for workflow .

 ## Detection of individual RNAs